seakhtar/nsf-sbir/pages/about.md

 ---
-title: Events
+title: About
-permalink: /events/
+permalink: /about/

 layout: docs
 ---

-# Events
+# About